Kubraaygun/TodoListt-/README.md

 ### Onboarding

-- Yeni kullanıcılar için bir tanıtım akışı sağlar.
-- Kullanıcılara dinamik bir deneyim sunmak için Lottie ile animasyon gösterir.
-  Kullanıcılar onboarding sürecini atlayabilir veya tamamlayabilir.
-- Onboarding tamamlandığında, durum Async
+- Provides an introductory flow for new users.
+- Shows animation with Lottie to provide users with a dynamic experience.
+Users can skip or complete the onboarding process.

-### Ana Ekran
+### Home Screen

-- Onboarding tamamlandıktan sonra kullanıcıyı karşılayan ana ekran.
-- Kullanıcılar To-Do listesine gidebilir veya onboarding durumunu sıfırlayabilir.
+- The main screen that greets the user after onboarding is complete.
+- Users can go to the To-Do list or reset the onboarding status.
 ### To-Do

-- Kullanıcılar görev ekleyebilir, düzenleyebilir, tamamlanmış olarak işaretleyebilir veya silebilir.
-- Görevler AsyncStorage ile yerel olarak saklanır.
+- Users can add, edit, mark as completed or delete tasks.
+- Tasks are stored locally with AsyncStorage.
+-

-## Kullanılan Teknolojiler
+## Technologies Used

 - React Native
 - React Navigation
-- AsyncStorage
+-AsyncStorage
 - Lottie
 - LinearGradient
+-

-## Ekran Görüntüsü
+## Screenshot

 ![](./src/assets/gif/todo.gif)